 Recently, I was interested to learn that the first European person to use the word “Oregon” in reference to the chunk of territory in the northwestern United States was a guy called Robert Rogers from Methuen, Massachusetts, the town where I also grew up.
 He spelled it sort of bizarrely (it was 1765), and he was trying to convince the king of England to give him money so that he could mount an expedition out that way in search of a Northwest Passage.

-As a result, my performance calendar has cooled off a bit until early May, when my residency ends.
+As a result, my performance calendar has cooled off a bit until my residency out here ends in early May.
 I’m happy to report, however, that you’re all formally invited to virtually visit me here on the Oregon coast on March 18th at 8pm EDT (5pm Pacific), when I’ll be broadcasting a live concert over the internet via Concert Window.
 I did one of these last year and it was lots of fun.
 You can pay what you want and watch from wherever you happen to be.
 You can sign up here anytime between now and March 18th.

 Here’s a video from a recent show in Nashville.
 It was unbelievably cold out and the heat in the venue had stopped working earlier in the day, but the good people at Little Lights still managed to make it into one of the warmest nights of my whole tour this winter:

 Starting on January 3rd, I’ll be driving an outrageously indirect path from Vermont to Oregon, where I’ll be based all spring.
 Here’s where you can catch me along that route:

 1/3 BURLINGTON, VERMONT: Radio Bean, 8pm

 1/4 PORTLAND, MAINE: One Longfellow Square (co-bill with Max Garcia Conover, 7pm)

 1/10 CHATTANOOGA, TENNESSEE: House Concert

 1/12 LITTLE ROCK, ARKANSAS: TBA (with Dane Aaron)